ReggieS22/configure-ad/README.md

 <p>
-  Step 4.
-Client-1 will connect to DC-1 to ensure connectivity.
+  <strong>Step 5.
+Client-1 will connect to DC-1 to ensure connectivity.</strong>
 </p>
   - To ensure connectivity between the two VM's, we will ping the domain controller from the client.
 <p>